-The Omen 6 fit the bill in a few different ways, and I can say it’s probably the best $300 guitar I've ever handled.
-Of course the price has bumped up a bit in the 15 years since, but the Omen is still a great guitar for the money.
+The Omen 6 fit the bill in a few different ways, and at the time I called it the best $300 guitar I've ever handled.
+Of course, the price has bumped up a bit in the 15 years since, but the Omen is still a great guitar for the money.
 While it is certainly not on the same level as high-end Schecters, I feel confident saying that it blows other similar guitars in its price range out of the water.

 Construction and Quality

 The Omen 6 is designed with a Schecter “C” body style.
 Aesthetically, I really like this look.
 Mine is electric blue, which apparently they don’t make anymore.
 Now the Omen 6 is available in white, black or walnut stain.
 Still cool.
 I probably would have gone with white if they had it when I was shopping for this guitar.